JeroenNelen/rxjs_angular2_demo/README.md

-# MJR RXJS Observables demo
+# MJR RXJS Observables demp

 Demo application for the MJR session about Reactive Programming and Observables